 Put simply, a winter bike is a 'second' (or third or fourth...), relatively inexpensive bike that you literally ride in the winter (you didn't see that coming, did you).

-Normally, though, it’s a bit more than that as it should be equipped for winter riding: mudguards, cheap/old wheels and wider tyres are all things that are regularly fitted by the winter bike user.
+Normally, though, it's a bit more than that as it should be equipped for winter riding: disc brakes are becoming an almost must, and mudguards/fenders, cheap/old wheels and wider tyres are all things that are regularly fitted by the winter bike user.

-You may also wish to include a frame-mounted pump to deal with the inevitable punctures, saddle pack for spare tubes/clothing and, of course, a decent set of lights.
+You may also wish to include a frame-mounted bike pump to deal with the inevitable punctures, one of the best bike saddlebags for spare tubes/clothing and, of course, a set of the best bike lights.
 All common sense stuff.